AdiMarianMutu/CoinToCoin-Profit-Calculator/README.md

 **Profit Difference Since (PDS)**:
   Calculates the *time passed* from the *last* time you *executed* the script, is calculated in *days*, *hours*, *minutes* and *seconds* passed.

-  Example: Total profit: +1.01% (PDS: -17.89%) - The PDS is of 13 seconds, this means that in 13 seconds my total profit decreased with 17.89%, so 13 seconds before my total profit was of +1.19%.
+  Example: Total profit: +1.01% (PDS: -17.89%) - The PDS is of 13 seconds, this means that in 13 seconds my total profit decreased of 17.89%, so 13 seconds before my total profit was of +1.19%.

 **Original value**:
   75000 DGB ([DigiByte](https://digibyte.io/)) - This is your total investment, is calculated by increasing the original value of every individual investment.